Information updated October 2021

 The groups that are depicted here will be present in each project within the Organization with the same inherited permission levels.
 However, you can create a group at the Organization level.
 This gives you the ability to remove it then pick and choose which project to assign the User Group to, if needed.

-Alternatively, if you want to create a project specific group you can access the 'Manage All Projects
+Alternatively, if you want to create a project-specific group you can navigate to Admin > Projects tab > Select Project > Project Permissions

 > Add Permissions